Circumcision in Africa: Kenya

+Young Maasai men in the post-circumcision initiation period, wearing the black cloaks and facial paint traditional to the healing phase, Kenya or Tanzania.

 Despite the loss of the rites and ceremonies that accompanied male circumcision in the past, the physical operation remains crucial to personal identity and pride, and acceptance in society.
 Uncircumcised men in these communities risk being "outed", and subjected to ridicule as "boys".
 There have been many cases of forced circumcision of men from such communities who are discovered to have escaped the ritual.
 Those who do not want to be circumcised seek refuge in Kenya's police stations.

 Traditional circumcision is practiced among the Bukusu people of Kenya.
 Ceremonies usually take place in August.
 They involve the use of mud.
 This is used to prevent excessive bleeding after the cut, to prevent wincing, and to commemorate a traditional legend.

-Amongst the Maasai people of Kenya and Tanzania, male circumcision has historically been the graduation element of an educational program which taught tribal beliefs, practices, culture, religion and history to youth who were on the verge of becoming full-fledged members of society.
-The circumcision ceremony was very public, and required a display of courage under the knife in order to maintain the honor and prestige of the young man and his family.
-The only form of anesthesia was a bath in the cold morning waters of a river, which tended to numb the senses to a minor degree.
-The youths being circumcised were required to maintain a stoic expression and not to flinch from the pain.

 The Turkana tribe do not perform ritual circumcision.